EthanFifle/Yolov8_TCL/README.md

 3. Resizing and normalizing yolo annotations to match the new image sizes.
 4. Splitting the data into respective train & valid folders.

-All scripts used for data preprocessing are in the `datasets/food' and `datasets/taco' directories.
+All scripts used for data preprocessing are in the `datasets/food` and `datasets/taco` directories.

-Going forward we will continue to tune and correct our "with_food" model however for now we recommend using "with_out_food"
+Going forward we will continue to tune and correct our `with_food` model however for now we recommend using `with_out_food`